Coast Guard suspending search for missing firefighters

 "We have reached a point where our computer modeling and our ability to search a given location are no longer allowing us to search with any reasonable degree of a probability of success," Vlaun said.

 The Coast Guard and scores of volunteers began looking for the firefighters last Saturday, a day after they were supposed to have returned to Cape Canaveral.
-The search by planes and boats from the central Florida coast to the coast of South Carolina had covered 105,000 square miles.
+The search by planes and boats from the central Florida coast to the coast of South Carolina had covered about 105,000 square miles (272,000 square kilometers).

 During the search, boaters recovered a tackle bag belonging to one of the firefighters.
-Vlaun said the search and rescue operations could restart if other clues resurface.
+Vlaun said the search and rescue operations could restart if other clues surface.

+"We are devastated that search efforts have been unable to return Master Technician Walker and Firefighter McCluney to their loved ones," the Fairfax County Fire and Rescue Department said in a statement.
+"We recognize the decision to suspend targeted searches was a difficult one for the U.S. Coast Guard."

 Interim Jacksonville Fire Chief Keith Powers said family members were heartbroken by the news.